tjamcas/React-Training/Course3-Creating-and-Hosting-a-Full-StackSite/Class-Notes-Sec2-Creating-a-Node-Back-End.md

             },
         }
         ```
-    - We create a new POST endpoint route with a callback funtion that increments an article's `upvotes` value.
+    - We create a new POST endpoint route with a callback function that increments an article's `upvotes` value.
 We access the correct article using a route parameter, `:name`:
       ```
       app.post('/api/articles/:name/upvote', (req, res) => {
           const articleName = req.params.name;